BenjaminMassey/SnailMail/README.md

 via Unity.
 The main piece to note is that it was made with version 2019.1.14f1, which may be required in order for the project to work correctly.

-# Credits
+## Credits

 This game was made entirely by Benjamin Massey.

-However, many art sources were used, and they are credited in sources.txt
+However, many art sources were used, and they are credited in Assets/SOURCES.txt

 In addition, all of these sources will be listed in a "Credits" page available within the game itself.